w3f/polkadot-wiki/docs/general/polkadot-v1.md

 _The only true voyage of discovery, the only fountain of Eternal Youth, would be not to visit strange lands but to possess other eyes._

-Thus, if we start to see Polkadot with _other eyes_ we can truly envision its potential and what it could become.
+Thus, if we start to see Polkadot with _other eyes_, we can truly envision its potential and what it could become.

 Polkadot is perfecting its implementation through [RFCs](https://github.com/polkadot-fellows/RFCs)